Energy development: Wired energy transfer

-Electricity grids are the networks used to transmit and distribute power from production source to end user, when the two may be hundreds of kilometres away.
-Sources include electrical generation plants such as a nuclear reactor, coal burning power plant, etc. A combination of sub-stations and transmission lines are used to maintain a constant flow of electricity.
+Electricity grids are the networks used to transmit and distribute power from a production source to an end user, when the two may be hundreds of kilometres away.
+Sources include electrical generation plants such as a nuclear reactor, coal-burning power plant, etc. A combination of sub-stations and transmission lines are used to maintain a constant flow of electricity.
 Grids may suffer from transient blackouts and brownouts, often due to weather damage.
 During certain extreme space weather events solar wind can interfere with transmissions.
 Grids also have a predefined carrying capacity or load that cannot safely be exceeded.
 When power requirements exceed what's available, failures are inevitable.
 To prevent problems, power is then rationed.

 Industrialised countries such as Canada, the US, and Australia are among the highest per capita consumers of electricity in the world, which is possible thanks to a widespread electrical distribution network.
 The US grid is one of the most advanced, although infrastructure maintenance is becoming a problem.
 CurrentEnergy provides a realtime overview of the electricity supply and demand for California, Texas, and the Northeast of the US.
-African countries with small scale electrical grids have a correspondingly low annual per capita usage of electricity.
+African countries with small-scale electrical grids have a correspondingly low annual per capita usage of electricity.
 One of the most powerful power grids in the world supplies power to the state of Queensland, Australia.